davidkroell/homemade-di/README.md

 }
 ```

-The problem here is the creation dependency (`new`) to `PeopleRepository` (hard reference).
+The problem here is the creation dependency (the `new` keyword) to `PeopleRepository`.

 ![Hard and direct (bad) dependency between classes](docs/hard-dependency.png)

 *Hard and direct (bad) dependency between classes*

 Therefore a hard coupling between `PeopleService` and `PeopleRepository` is created.
-Whenever a PeopleService gets created, also a PeopleRepository get created.
+Whenever a PeopleService gets created, also a `PeopleRepository` instance gets created.
 Exactly this PeopleRepository is instantiated and there is no change to supply another implementation.
-Hard coupling, as mentioned before.
+Hard coupling between these two is the result.

 We don't want this due to various reasons.
-First of all, it's bad for code quality, as the quality attributes `testability` and `changeability`
+First of all, it's bad for code quality, as the quality attributes **testability** and **changeability**
 cannot be met.

-As a result, we cannot provide a mock instance to this `PeopleService` in order to write a unit-test for it.
+Furthermore, we cannot provide a mock instance to the `PeopleService` in order to write a unit test for it.
-The solution to this problem is to pull the creation dependency (the `new`) up, to the user
+The solution to this problem is to pull the creation dependency (the `new`) up to the user
 of the `PeopleService`.

 ![The dependency is now inversed, it's the responsibility of whoever wants to use the